 277 4.4.
 Influence of the topographical exposures on the dieback of Norway spruce.

-278 The exposure of slopes influences received radiation.
+278 The exposure influences received radiation and water balance.
 South facing slopes are warmer than north

-279 facing ones.
+279 facing ones (reference ?).
 As the life cycle of the bark beetle is influenced by temperature (Baier et al., 2007), this

 280 insect should produce more generations in south-facing slopes and thus cause more damage in this